Fairness in Information Access Systems: Directions for Future Research

 \item \textit{Define and study further fairness concerns beyond consumer and provider fairness.} We have identified subject fairness as one additional type of concern here, but we doubt it is the only additional stakeholder whose equity concerns should be considered.

-\item \textit{Study human desires for and response to fairness interventions in information access.} The first works are beginning to surface in this direction \citep{Smith2020-tf}, and \citet{Harambam2019-ws} explored users' desired features and capabilities for recommendation with concerns that touch on fairness, but at present little is known about what users or content providers expect from a system with respect to its fairness, or how users will respond to fairness-enhancing interventions in information access systems.
+\item \textit{Study human desires for and response to fairness interventions in information access.} The first works are beginning to surface in this direction \citep{Smith2020-tf}, \citet{Harambam2019-ws} explored users' desired features and capabilities for recommendation with concerns that touch on fairness, and \citet{Ferraro2021-dm} studed provider perceptions, but at present little is known about what users or content providers expect from a system with respect to its fairness, or how users will respond to fairness-enhancing interventions in information access systems.

 \item \textit{Develop appropriate metrics for information access fairness, along with thorough understanding of the requirements and behavior of fairness metrics and best practices for applying them in practical situations.} For example, we believe expected exposure \citep{Diaz2020-oa} and pairwise fairness \citep{Beutel2019-mv} are useful frameworks for reasoning about many provider fairness concerns, but there is a much work left to do to understand how best to apply and interpret them in offline and online studies.